All Episodes

 Very cool.

-Um did you hear about this on TMZ?
+Did you hear about this on TMZ?

 Yeah.

-But you're saying that Keisha Cole took this thing personally, and that's why she's ripping Beyoncé on Twitter.
+But you're saying that Keisha Cole took this thing personally, and that's why she's ripping Beyonce on Twitter.

 Right.

-Uh you really have to be like a Beyonce fan to really understand what she's saying.
+You really have to be like a Beyonce fan to really understand what she's saying.

 Yeah.

-So there are a bunch of different interpretations as to what has Beyoncé said anything, Sheldon?
+So there are a bunch of different interpretations as to what—has Beyoncé said anything, Sheldon?
+Have you— Have you talked to her?

 No, she hasn't come out and said anything yet.

-She probably will be wise not to.
+She probably would be wise not to.

-I mean, when they're talking about you the thing to do is shut up.
+I mean, when they're talking about you, the thing to do is shut up.

 Yes, I agree.